zynthian/zynthian-web2/pages/05.studio-production/02._content/content.md

 Zynthian can be controlled from DAWs and sequencers.
 It has standard MIDI-IN/THRU/OUT connectors, 4 USB ports, WIFI and wired networks, supporting MIDI over network (Apple/RTP-MIDI & IP-multicast) and TouchOSC protocols.
 Read the full specifications [here](/technical-specifications).

-Step-Sequencer, MIDI-learning, MIDI-filter, Audio & MIDI recorders.
+Step-Sequencer, MIDI-learning, MIDI-filter & router, Audio & MIDI recorders.
 PureData & MOD-UI are integrated too.

 Default latency and jitter is low enough for most of use-cases, but if you are looking for extra-low latency, audio configuration can be tweaked.
 <br>